At 21-years-old Sveindís Jane Jónsdóttir is the great hope of Icelandic football and is ready to take Euro 2022 by storm.

 “It felt like she became one of the experienced players so quickly because she was at that level.”

 By the start of the 2016 season Jónsdóttir was a starter and 36 minutes into the opening game against Álftanes she scored her first league goal in a 2-1 win.

 It was the perfect launchpad for a season that would see her score 18 times in 14 in second division games, including a six-goal haul during her side’s 11-1 thrashing of Grótta.
 Her goals transformed Keflavík from the worst team in the country to a side with promotion ambitions.

-She’d score again in the first leg of the semi-final, getting the only goal of the game as Keflavík put one foot in the final with a win over Haukar.
+She’d score again in the first leg of the semi-final, getting the only goal of the game as Keflavík placed one foot in the final with a win over Haukar.

 The second leg however ended in disappointment.
-Despite Jónsdóttir pulling them back on level terms after Haukar took a 2-0 lead a late Þóra Kristín Klemenzdóttir own goal quashed their promotion dream.
+Despite Jónsdóttir pulling them back on level terms after Haukar took a 2-0 lead, a late own goal from Þóra Kristín Klemenzdóttir quashed their promotion dream.

 With the disappointment of missing promotion still stinging in the back of her mind, Jónsdóttir put on a clinic in the third-place play-off.
 She scored all four Keflavík goals as they beat ÍR 4-2, ending the season with 27 goals in 19 games.

 A natural athlete